Reforming Executive Compensation: Focusing and Committing to the Long-term (with Sanjai Bhagat), 26 Yale Journal on Regulation 359 (2009)

 Date of Authorship for this Version

 Romano, Roberta and Bhagat, Sanjai, "Reforming Executive Compensation: Focusing and Committing to the Long-term" (2009).
 Faculty Scholarship Series.
-Paper 1921.
+1921.